 This setting up of these links needs to done only once, and they will be available thereafter.

-Fixing the Mountain Lion permission problem: The latest Mac OS X operating system version, Mountain Lion, will not run executables of PHYLIP programs when you click in their icons.
+Fixing the executables permission problem: The latest Mac OS X operating system versions, since Mountain Lion, will not run executables of PHYLIP programs when you click in their icons.
 It complains that the developer name is unknown.
 This is a security feature.
 There is an easy workaround for this that needs to be done once for each program.
 If this occurs, try control-clicking on the program icon instead.
 Select Open.
 When you are then asked whether you want to open this program, select Open.
 The program will open.
 It also allows the program to be opened in the future by clicking on the executable icon.
 So it only needs to be done once for each of the programs in PHYLIP, and after that the program can be run by clicking on the icon for that program.
-We hope to avoid this in future versions by signing the programs with my Apple Developer identity.
+This permissions problem happens because in making these executables, I neglected to sign them with my Apple Developer identity.
 As far as I know, this problem does not arise if you open a program in a Terminal window by typing its name.

 |Linux and Unix|